Reflex18/ASD-CTF-2024-writeup/Forensics/dfir-warm-up-part-2-pslist/README.md

 * [pslist.txt](files/pslist.txt)

-7676 is incorrect
+chrome.exe 7676 is incorrect

-Assumed this because of the weridness in the file output.
+Assumed this because of the weirdness in the file output.

-4 more attempts remain.
+3940 pid ONENOTEM.exe

+ASDCTF{3940}

+assumed because of the capital letters onenotem.exe is a legit one but in all caps just seems strange.
+Incorrect

+regsvr32.exe
+This is the one assumed to be the strange one since it is common for it be so.
+ASDCTF{2948}
+From looking up this one online it seems it is common to have that process id and for it to be for a persistence based malware.
+Incorrect

+svchost.exe                      780    3536
+Assuming because it is the only one with a werid parent id that also links to a powershell process.

+ASDCTF{780}
+CORRECT:

 Some info i found about it from the following blog: https://www.varonis.com/blog/how-to-use-volatility